ammar-tanwar/bloglearnbay/posts/oops-why-2022-is-too-late-for-video-Based-data-science-learning.md

 No worries.
 This blog will tell you the difference between self-paced and live online learning for data science.
 So, you would know which learning methodology suits you better and know which methodology will transform you into a successful data scientist.

 Mostly MOOCs ( Massive Open Online Courses) are the traditional way of teaching, like college lecture methodology through video lectures.
-For many edtech platforms that are not affiliated with any universities, video lecturing has become the primary approach for [**data science certification online**](https://www.learnbay.co/advance-data-science-certification-courses/) **.**
+For many edtech platforms that are not affiliated with any universities, video lecturing has become the primary approach for <a href="https://www.learnbay.co/advance-data-science-certification-courses/" target="_blank">data science certification online</a>.

 ## There are two methodologies for learning data science online: